syncfusion-content/javascript-docs/js/Localization.md

 Define a dropdownlist control additionally in your HTML page along with the Grid control, to hold the required culture codes.
 When the user selects a particular culture code option from the dropdownlist, the grid control will get localized appropriately based on the dynamic selection made.
 Also, you need to define the collection of custom localized-words for all the required cultures (here, defined for **es-ES** and **de-DE** cultures) within the script section as depicted below,

->   **Note**: In the below example, copy the culture files of **de-DE** and **es-ES** into the Scripts folder of your application and refer it in the head section along with the other css and script references, so that the **locale** of the Grid control switches between the selected culture appropriately.
+N>   In the below example, copy the culture files of **de-DE** and **es-ES** into the Scripts folder of your application and refer it in the head section along with the other css and script references, so that the **locale** of the Grid control switches between the selected culture appropriately.

 {% highlight html %}